E-commerce

 Start with the right retention metrics

-• Repeat customer rate: share of customers who come back to buy.
+• Repeat customer rate : share of customers who come back to buy.

-• Purchase frequency: average order frequency per customer.
+• Purchase frequency : average order frequency per customer.

-• Time to second order: average time between the first and second purchase.
+• Time to second order : average time between the first and second purchase.

-• LTV / CLV: estimated lifetime value, ideally tied to margin.
+• LTV / CLV : estimated lifetime value, ideally tied to margin.

-• Churn or inactivity: proportion of customers who no longer return over a given period.
+• Churn or inactivity : proportion of customers who no longer return over a given period.

-• Support and returns: volume of contacts, reasons for dissatisfaction, service cost.
+• Support and returns : volume of contacts, reasons for dissatisfaction, service cost.

 The value of cohorts

-The quality of customer acquisition directly influences retention.
+The quality of acquisition directly influences retention

-Why acquisition can degrade LTV
+Why acquisition can hurt LTV

 The right diagnosis